Allergy / Immunology Research News

 February 10, 2021 - URMC researchers joined with other hospitals to study lactating mothers throughout the first 20 days of a positive diagnosis and found the virus was not present in milk.
 Read more: URMC research sheds light on breastfeeding while COVID-positive

 Joint Research Project to Study Evidence of Transmission and Antibodies in Breast Milk of COVID-19 Positive Mothers

 June 8, 2020 - A collaborative project between researchers at the University of Rochester Medical Center (URMC), New York University (NYU) and University of Idaho will examine whether mothers can transmit COVID-19 through breast milk, and whether the breast milk itself has immunological properties against the disease.

 Development of Mucosal and Systemic Immunity and Risk of Food Allergy

-The “Development of Mucosal and Systemic Immunity and Risk of Food Allergy” study is recruiting mother-infant pairs prenatally or immediately postnatally for a cohort study to assess the development of microbiome, infant immune system and allergic diseases in the first 2 years of life.
-We are interested in enrolling infants born to families with a parent(s) or older sibling(s) with allergic diseases, especially food allergy, in the Greater Rochester area.
-We are also enrolling infants born in the Old Order Mennonite community in Penn Yan, the Yates County (Finger Lakes), who have a low risk of developing allergic diseases.
-Interested participants may call our research coordinator, Barbara Johnson, R.N. at (585) 275-8991.
+Nov.
+2017 - The “Development of Mucosal and Systemic Immunity and Risk of Food Allergy” is a cohort study assessing the development of microbiome, infant immune system and allergic diseases in the first 2 years of life.
+The study includes infants born to families with a parent(s) or older sibling(s) with allergic diseases, especially food allergy, and infants born in the Old Order Mennonite community in Yates County, Finger Lakes region, who have a low risk of developing allergic diseases.

 Järvinen-Seppo Leads Two New Studies Exploring the Immune System and Breast Milk in Protection from Allergies and Key Diarrheal and Respiratory Diseases.